 - Purchase a non-owned auto policy for your organization.

 If your employees or volunteers drive their personal vehicles on your organization’s behalf, you should consider purchasing a non-owned auto policy.
 Non-owned auto coverage can be added to your business package policy, business auto policy, or purchased as a standalone policy.
-Non-owned auto coverage applies when the damages exceeds the limits of the employees’ personal auto insurance or where their personal auto carrier denies the claim.
+Non-owned auto coverage applies when the damages exceed the limits of the employees’ personal auto insurance or where their personal auto carrier denies the claim.
 A non-owned auto policy will provide liability coverage for your organization.

 Let us know if you have any questions regarding non-owned auto liability or would us to provide a quote.
 We are here to help.